ISAITB/docs-itb-ta/source/api/index.rst

 to the community or any domain, in case the community is not linked to a specific one.
 The operation is called by making an HTTP ``POST`` to path ``/api/rest/domain`` and setting an HTTP header named ``ITB_API_KEY`` to your **community API key**.

-The second variant allows you to perform tasks reserved for the test bed administrator.
-This means that you can manage any domain within the test bed regardless of the communities linked to it.
+The second variant allows you to perform tasks reserved for the Test Bed administrator.
+This means that you can manage any domain within the
+Test Bed regardless of the communities linked to it.
 In this case you call the operation by making an HTTP ``POST`` to path ``/api/rest/domain/{domain}``, setting ``{domain}`` to the target domain's API key.
 The ``ITB_API_KEY`` HTTP header needs to be set with the :ref:`master API key <systemAdmin__config__restApi>`.